DigiTransGlasgow/caravan/index.md

 <br/>
 Incepted as an annual festival in India in 2011, and a fellowship programme since 2012, UnBox has prompted new thought and partnerships at the intersections of design, art, culture, social transformation and enterprise.
 <br/>
-The UnBox LABS provide a form of ‘controlled experiments’ - in harnessing ideas within collaborative, people- centered settings.
+The UnBox LABS provide a form of ‘controlled experiments’ - in harnessing ideas within collaborative, people-centered settings.
 We believe this approach to be essential for driving sustainable and inclusive resolutions to the complexities that our collective futures will throw up.
 <br/>
 The models of collaboration that the labs seek to fosters are new and experimental.</p></div>